DavidUWL/Project-4/README.md

 ## User Experience (UX)
 ### Initial Discussion
-The restaurants website was created for online presence, but more importantly - to allow customers to book a table and view the menu.
+The restaurant's website was created for online presence, but more importantly - to allow customers to book a table and view the menu.
 This needed to be quick and easy for the user - only requiring a quick signup and to fill out their booking details.

 ### User Stories